How to Celebrate Teacher Appreciation Week As an Admin

 Start with your school community.
 Some parents may own businesses or provide services who would love to partner with you to honor teachers with gift ideas.
 There could be restaurants or stores with special offers for teachers.
 Compile a list or gather coupons and links for teachers to use easily.

-How to make Teacher Appreciation Week special
+Strategies to make Teacher Appreciation Week special

 Teachers don’t ask for much, and they appreciate everything!
 Here’s a list of some thoughtful (and even free!) ways to show appreciation to those who give so much.